mantisbt-plugins/Reminder/README.txt

 Like any other plugin.
 After copying to your webserver :
-- Start mantis ad administrator
+- Start mantis as administrator
 - Select manage
 - Select manage Plugins
-- Select Install behind Reminder 1.10
+- Select Install near "Reminder 1.xx" (where 1.xx is the version no)
-- Once installed, click on the plugin-name for further configuration.
+- Once installed, click on the plugin name for further configuration.

-For version 1.2.1 make sure to have this statement in confg_inc.php:
+For version 1.2.x make sure to have this statement in confg_inc.php:
 $g_path          = 'http://path to your mantis installation/';